PEM-Humboldt/gsi_analysis/README.md

 # Gap-selection-Index--GSI

 The Gap Index (GSI) allows identifying the areas in the country with missing information and therefore the sites in which additional sampling will improve knowledge on biodiversity.
-This approach is carried out following what was proposed by [García Márquez et al., 2012](http://www.biodiversity-plants.de/biodivers_ecol/article_meta.php?DOI=10.7809/b-e.00057) to identify the spatial coverage of biological information in databases, the environmental representativeness of these records, as well as the complementarity of the species in the records.
-The GSI is quantified using values ​​that range between 0 and 1, with 0 being a well-represented sector, and 0 being the underrepresented areas or areas with greater information gaps.
+This analysis follows the proposal by [García Márquez et al., 2012](http://www.biodiversity-plants.de/biodivers_ecol/article_meta.php?DOI=10.7809/b-e.00057) to identify the spatial coverage of biological information in databases, the environmental representativeness of these records, as well as the complementarity of the species in the records.
+The GSI is quantified using values ​​that range between 0 and 1, with 0 being a well-represented sector, and 0 being the underrepresented areas or areas with higher values of information gaps.

 ## Prerequisites

-The index is calculated using the records of species present both in data portals and the information that the Humboldt Institute has compiled in recent years.
-To calculate it, three dimensions must be estimated: i) a quantification of the biological records per square kilometer, ii) the environmental representativeness of each occurrence following the methodology proposed by [Aguiar et al., 2020](https://onlinelibrary.wiley.com/doi/full/10.1111/ddi.13137) and iii) The identification of the complementarity of the species that have records per square kilometer based on first-order Jackknife nonparametric estimates.
+The index is calculated using the records of species present both in data portals ([SiB Colombia](https://sibcolombia.net/), [SpeciesLink](http://splink.cria.org.br/), [eBird](https://ebird.org/home)) and the information that the Humboldt Institute has compiled in recent years ([Ceiba](http://i2d.humboldt.org.co/ceiba/)).
+The GSI represents three dimensions as follows:: i) a quantification of the biological records per square kilometer, ii) the environmental representativeness of each occurrence following the methodology proposed by [Aguiar et al., 2020](https://onlinelibrary.wiley.com/doi/full/10.1111/ddi.13137) and iii) estimated complementary of species richness based on the first-order Jackknife non-parametric estimator..

-For this reason you need the scripts **1_Record_dimension**, **2_Ambiental_dimension** and **3_Complementarity dimesion** to obtain the three elemenatry elements and the **4_GSI** script to obtain the GSI raster.
+For this reason you need the scripts **1_Record_dimension**, **2_Ambiental_dimension** and **3_Complementarity dimesion** obtain the three GSI´s components and then, you must run the**4_GSI** script to obtain the GSI raster.
 Also it's necessary the **GAPfunctions** file, because it contains some of the functions used in the analysis.

 ### Base Data

-Data frame with records of the species and geographical coordinates.
+Dataframe with records of the species and geographical coordinates.
 The structure of the file requies the following names in the columns: _ID_, _species_, _lat_ and _lon_.

 ### Dependencies